alazaroc/blog-web-code/_posts/2024-02-10-comprehensive-guide-to-amazon-api-gateway-integrations.md

 ## Introduction

-API Gateway is much more than integrating it with Lambda Functions and in this article I want to `explore all the available types of integrations`:
+Beyond the commonly known Lambda Function integration, API Gateway offers the option to connect with AWS services, HTTP endpoints, and even private services securely in VPCs.
+This article aims to unfold the layers of API Gateway integrations, covering:
-- AWS Lambda Functions
+- AWS Lambda Functions: The backbone of serverless APIs.
-- HTTP endpoints
+- HTTP Endpoints: Bridging your APIs with the world.
-- Mock responses based on API Gateway mappings and transformations.
+- Mock Responses: Simplifying development with simulated responses.
-- AWS services
+- AWS Services: Tightly integrating with the AWS ecosystem.
-- Private services through VPC links
+- Private Services through VPC Links: Securely connecting to internal resources.

 ![integration options](integration-options.png)

 ## Lambda Function Integration

-Among the various integration options available in Amazon API Gateway, integrating with AWS Lambda functions is, by far, `the most popular and commonly utilized approach`.
-This popularity stems from the seamless synergy between API Gateway and AWS Lambda, offering developers a highly scalable, flexible, and serverless execution model.
-This integration empowers you to build and deploy serverless applications that can scale automatically with demand, without the need to provision or manage servers.
+Connecting AWS Lambda functions to Amazon API Gateway is a highlight of serverless computing, offering unparalleled scalability and flexibility.
+This powerful synergy enables developers to deploy serverless applications that dynamically scale to meet user demand, freeing them from the conventional challenges of server maintenance.

+### How it works

-AWS Lambda integration allows API Gateway to invoke Lambda functions in response to HTTP requests.
-This serverless execution model enables you to run code for virtually any type of application or backend service with zero administration.
+API Gateway can trigger Lambda functions in response to HTTP requests, serving as a highly adaptable interface for any application or backend service.
+This integration is pivotal for running code in a serverless environment, where operational management and scalability concerns are abstracted away.

-**Options**: there are 2 options for integrations, using a proxy or not.
-  - Using a proxy: This option automatically passes all the details of an HTTP request (headers, body, and query parameters) directly to the Lambda function, and the output from the Lambda function is returned to the client as an HTTP response.
-This setup simplifies the integration by allowing the Lambda function to handle the parsing of the incoming request and the formatting of the outgoing response.
-It's particularly useful for quickly setting up APIs without needing to define specific request and response models.
+#### Integration options

+Lambda integrations come in two flavors, each catering to different needs:

+- `Proxy Integration`: Acts as a **straightforward pass-through** to the Lambda function, passing every detail of the HTTP request (headers, body, query parameters).
+This method is ideal for rapid API setup, requiring minimal configuration while providing maximum flexibility.
-  - Without proxy: This approach offers more control over the integration request and response transformations between API Gateway and the Lambda function.
-You can specify custom mappings using Velocity Template Language (VTL) to transform the incoming request before it reaches the Lambda function and to format the Lambda function's response before it is sent back to the client.
-This method is suitable for scenarios where you need to adapt the request or response format according to specific requirements.
+- `Non-Proxy Integration`: Offers **granular control over the request and response flow** between API Gateway and Lambda.
+By utilizing Velocity Template Language (VTL), developers can tailor the request transformation before it reaches Lambda and likewise adjust the response before it's returned to the client.
+This approach suits cases where specific request/response formats must be adhered to.

-### Key Features
+### Key Advantages

-- Automatic scaling: Lambda functions automatically scale with the number of requests.
-- Cost-effective: You pay only for the compute time you consume.
-- Seamless integration: Easily set up API endpoints to invoke Lambda functions with minimal configuration.
+- `Scalability`: Automatically scales with incoming request volume, ensuring performance remains consistent.
+`Cost-Effectiveness`: Charges are solely based on the number of requests and the execution time, excluding the cost of the integration itself.
+`Ease of Integration`: Simplifies the process of connecting your API to Lambda functions, streamlining deployment.

-### Diagram
+### Visual representation

 ```mermaid
 sequenceDiagram